santagoy/san-tagoy-xyz/content/games/wanton-pinoy-spaghetti/chargen.md

 ## Renown

-On your character sheets you just have a brief punchy statement about your reputation after your first session.
+After finishing your first adventure, write a brief punchy statement about your reputation.
 You're a myth in the making.
+If your **Reputation Precedes You** already then write one now.